 Movie Review: Rosewater

-Prinz Lee wrote this review 1 year and 11 months ago
+Prinz Lee wrote this review 2 years ago

 Well-executed political drama exposing extreme truth between oppression and defiance!

 ROSEWATER is based on The New York Times best-selling memoir "Then They Came for Me: A Family's Story of Love, Captivity, and Survival," written by Maziar Bahari.

 This touching narrative follows the Tehran-born Bahari, a journalist with Canadian citizenship.
 In June 2009, Bahari returned to Iran to interview Mir-Hossein Mousavi, who was the prime challenger to president Mahmoud Ahmadinejad.
 As Mousavi's supporters rose up to protest Ahmadinejad's rigged victory hours before the polls closed, Bahari endured personal risk by not only shooting, but providing footage of the street riots to the BBC.
 Bahari was arrested by police, led by a man identifying himself only as "Rosewater," who tortured and interrogated him over and over for 118 days.
 With Bahari's wife leading an international campaign of outcry to have her husband freed, Western-based media not only got wind of the situation, but kept the story alive.
 With intense, international pressure Iranian authorities released Bahari on $300,000 bail and the promise he would act as a spy for the same government accusing him of such acts upon them.